orishamir/OriRemoteAdminTool/README.md

 ##
 To be honest, I stopped supporting this project for the simple reason that it has become too easy and straight-forward.
-At this point the only thing to add are different kind of features, not something that is particularly a Networking thing.
+At this point the only thing to add are different kind of features, not something that is particularly an interesting thing.